Andrew-Philpott/travel/README.md

 ### Installing and Configuring .NET:

 - Download .NET application [for Mac](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.106-macos-x64-installer) or [for Windows](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.203-windows-x64-installer) and install it
-- Download or clone this repository to your computer
 - Open terminal
 - Run "dotnet run" to run the application